scikit-hep/hist/.github/CONTRIBUTING.md

 ### Nox

 The fastest way to start with development is to use nox.
-If you don't have nox, you can use `pipx run nox` to run it without installing, or `pipx install nox`.
+If you don't have nox, you can use `uvx nox` to run it without installing, or `uv tool install nox`.
-If you don't have pipx (pip for applications), then you can install with with `pip install pipx` (the only case were installing an application with regular pip is reasonable).
-If you use macOS, then pipx and nox are both in brew, use `brew install pipx nox`.
+If you don't have uv (or pipx, which is similar), then you can install with with `pip install uv` (the only case were installing an application with regular pip is reasonable).
+If you use macOS, then uv, prek, and nox are both in brew, use `brew install uv prek nox`.

 To use, run `nox`.
 This will lint and test using every installed version of Python on your system, skipping ones that are not installed.
 You can also run